nicolaor/SemanticKernelPoc/README.md

 ### MCP Connection Issues
 - Verify MCP server is running on port 31339
 - Check SharePoint authentication configuration and permissions:
-  - Ensure Sites.Read.All, Sites.Search.All, and TermStore.Read.All permissions are granted
+  - Ensure Sites.Search.All permissions are granted
   - Verify admin consent for SharePoint-specific permissions
   - Check that the service account has access to SharePoint sites
 - Review MCP server logs for specific SharePoint API errors